-The present study deals with the preparation of polymer matrix composites with polyester resin as matrix and hemp as reinforced material and calcium silicate as filler particles.
-The calcium silicate is available in powder form, and it is known that, filler particle increases the mechanical properties of polymer matrix composites.
-In this project work the different percentage of calcium silicate is added in polyester resin to improve its hardness, strength, and also mechanical properties of polyester resin.
+The present study deals with the preparation of polymer matrix composites with polyester resin as matrix and hemp as reinforced material and calcium silicate as filler particles'.
+The calcium silicate is available in powder form and it is known that, filler particle increases the mechanical properties of polymer matrix composites.
+In this project work the different percentage of calcium silicate is added in polyester resin to improve its hardness, strength and also mechanical properties of polyester resin.
 The objective of this project is to prepare PMCs using calcium silicate, hemp fibre and polyester resin using hand lay-up technique as per ASTM standards.
-In this project work, PMCs are prepared by varying three compositions i.e. 2% CaSiO3 + 5% hemp, and 93% polyester resin, 4% CaSiO, 10% hemp and 86% polyester resin and 6% CaSiO3, 15% hemp and 79% polyester resin.
-The experimental test will be carried on prepared PMCs and find out the different mechanical characteristics such as tensile strength, compression strength, flexural strength and to study the dynamic behaviour of PMCs by using damping test with experimental ow days, the scientists and engineers are working upon the use of plant fibers, as economically and effectively as possible to develop good quality of fibre reinforcement, polymer matrix composites are being used in automotive industry, aerospace industry, building, sporting goods, and structural application.
-The fibers are used because high strength, good quality, light weight, and high availability and have led to develop an alternative material, instead of conventional materials.
-Composite materials are engineering materials made up of two or more combination of material with expressively different chemical or physical properties, which remain separate and distinct in a macroscopic level within finished material.
-Natural fiber
+In this project work, PMCs are prepared by varying three composition i.e. 2% CaSiO3 + 5% hemp, and 93% polyester resin, 4% CaSiO3, 10% hemp and 86% polyester resin and 6% CaSiO3, 15% hemp and 79% polyester resin.
+The experimental test will be carried on prepared PMCs and find out the different mechanical characteristics such as tensile strength, compression strength, flexural strength and also to study the dynamic behaviour of PMCs by using damping test with experimental set up.

-Keywords: Hemp fibre, polyester resin, calcium silicate, natural frequency, damping factor.
+Keywords: Hemp fibre, Polyester resin, Calcium silicate, Natural frequency, damping factor.